Iron-Hide/nova/docs/src/operations/prerequisites.md

 ---
-title: Agave Validator Prerequisites
+title: Nova Validator Prerequisites
 sidebar_position: 2
 sidebar_label: Prerequisites
 pagination_label: Prerequisites to run a Validator
 ---

-Operating an Agave validator is an interesting and rewarding task.
+Operating an Nova validator is an interesting and rewarding task.
 Generally speaking, it requires someone with a technical background but also involves community engagement and marketing.

 ## How to be a good Validator Operator